JaneliaSciComp/Wavesurfer/README.md

 0.777: (April 3, 2015) Fixed issue that prevented acquisition if
        Matlab was installed on a drive other than the C drive.

 0.778: (April 14, 2015) Now have toggle-able autoscaling of y-axis
        limits for both scope windows and the test pulse window.
 Added per-trialset and per-trial (approximate) timestamps to data file.
 No longer rely upon DABS callbacks during data acquisition, but poll instead.
+All internally-generated
-All internally-generated triggers are now themselves triggered off a common "master" trigger on PFI8.
+       triggers are now themselves triggered off a common "master" trigger on PFI8.

+0.779: (April 14, 2015) Fixed bug where couldn't test pulse after
+       acquiring data.